bitraker/SteelSeriesScreenSync/README.md

 ### v0.3
 - Fixed an unhandled error, where if, code was unable to sample an image from screen (ie) when switching game resolution.
 It would crash and stop changing colors.

+### v0.4
+- Bugfixes and stability improvements.

+### v0.5
+- Credit to (Carson Wilber)[https://github.com/carsonwilber] for adding several new features to the application.
+- Added customizable screen sampling area.
+- Added enhanced rendering that samples an average color rather than a single pixel.
+- Improved low light feature to upscale colors rather than defaulting to a base color.
+- The compiled files is now pretty large and can most likely be improved.
+Went from 50mb to almost 400mb.
+This is due to the modules used.
+There is probably a way to reduce the size.
+If anyone figure out a way to reduce the compiled footprint.
+Please share.